nqoy/TCP-Server-Matrix-Algorithms/README.md

 At the end of each operation the client recives the output of the relevant task.

 Tasks:
-Finding SCC
+Finding SCC - Strongly connected component.
-Shortest paths from one index to another
+Shortest paths from one index to another.
-Lightest paths from one index to another
+Lightest paths from one index to another.
 Number of submarines:
-Ruls:
+Rules:
  * 1. Minimum of two "1" vertically.
  * 2. Minimum of two "1" horizontally.
  * 3. There cannot be "1" diagonally unless arguments 1 and 2 are implied.